IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 7. !!
 SKPaymentQueue will send the paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` message to the observer.

 8. !!
-Downloading process is then terminated forever.
+Downloading is now terminated (no events).

 ## Known Workarounds